 Common Ground donations are received at our biweekly noontime meditations.
 IMCC is not charged a rental fee for use of the space and in return splits the contributions evenly with Common Ground.

 Intro Class Registration Fees: Two-three times per year, IMCC offers introductory courses with a $95 course fee.
 (No one is turned away for inability to pay the course fee.)
 Registration fees pay for the space rental and teacher dana with the surplus going into the general operational fund.

 Institutional Maintenance: Roughly $35,000 per year is needed to fund the infrastructure required to maintain IMCC as an institution.
-This includes rental of space for our weekly gathering and other events, our web system, various financial tools such as PayPal, Square and Quickbooks, printing and publicity, teacher training and scholarships, and the salaries for three part-time staff: an operations manager, a professional accountant and bookkeeper, and a retreat manager.
+This includes rental of space for our weekly gathering and other events, our web system, various financial tools such as PayPal, Square and Quickbooks, printing and publicity, teacher training and scholarships, and the salaries for three part-time staff: an operations manager, a professional accountant and bookkeeper.